gradle/android-cache-fix-gradle-plugin/README.md

 ### MergeNativeLibs, StripDebugSymbols, MergeJavaResources, MergeSourceSetFolders, BundleLibraryClassesJar, DataBindingMergeDependencyArtifacts, LibraryJniLibs and ZipMerging Workarounds

-It has been observed that caching the `MergeNativeLibsTask`, `StripDebugSymbols`, `MergeJavaResources`, `MergeSourceSetFolders`, `BundleLibraryClassesJar`, `DataBindingMergeDependencyArtifacts`, `LibraryJniLibs` and  `ZipMergingTask` tasks rarely provide any significant positive avoidance savings.
+It has been observed that caching the `MergeNativeLibsTask`, `StripDebugSymbols`, `MergeSourceSetFolders`, `BundleLibraryClassesJar`, `DataBindingMergeDependencyArtifacts`, `LibraryJniLibs` and  `ZipMergingTask` tasks rarely provide any significant positive avoidance savings.
 In fact, they frequently provide negative savings, especially when fetched from a remote cache node.
-As such, these workarounds actually disable caching for these tasks.
+As such, these workarounds disable caching for these tasks.

 ### Older Android Gradle Plugin Versions